|

 during the 1980’s for implementing the Quality Model business-wide.

-That approach was an amalgam of the thinking of Deming, Juran, and Crosby.
+That approach was an amalgam of the thinking of Deming, Juran, and Crosby

-As a comprehensive approach to creating success, it used Juran's Trilogy at
+to creating success, it used Juran's Trilogy at the planning level.
+For its

-used SPC and SQC.
-For its team problems solving, it borrowed methods from
+measurement-focused improvement activities, it used SPC and SQC.
+For its team

 - At the business process improvement level, Six Sigma™ emphasizes